sales@effectrode.com

 Gold-plating might look pretty but is so thin and soft it quickly wears off to reveal the nickel plate beneath.

-Gold-plated connectors are a relatively recent development.
-They first became widely available in electronic hardware shops, such as Tandy (Radio Shack in the U.S.A.) during the early 1980s.
-They were real novelty at the time and there was an instant association with high quality because gold is a precious metal.
-One outstanding property of gold is that it’s almost indestructible or, to be more scientifically correct, it’s chemically inert.
-It’s unreactive and exceptionally resistant to corrosion, only being attacked by a mixture of concentrated hydrochloric and nitric acids.
-It has far superior corrosion resistance in comparison to copper, brass and even nickel—if you happen to be gigging on the surface of planet Venus then gold-plated jack plugs are definitely the ones to go for.
+Gold plated audio connectors are a relatively recent thing.
+They first appeared in electronic hardware shops, such as Tandy (Radio Shack in the U.S.A.) during the early 1980s.
+These connectors were a real novelty at the time and there was an instant association with high quality as gold is a rare and precious metal.
+Because of it’s rarity and beauty gold is used to make expensive jewelry and has adorned the palaces of kings and pharaohs throughout history; but, as well as being attractive, gold has another highly desirable property: it never rusts or tarnishes; it will not dull or lose its shine with age; it’s immortal, almost indestructible or, to be more scientifically correct, chemically inert.
+Because gold is nonreactive it’s remarkably corrosion resistant, only being attacked by an aggressive cocktail of concentrated hydrochloric and nitric acids.
+Gold has far superior corrosion resistance to copper, brass and even nickel—if your next gig happens to be on the surface of planet Venus be sure to take gold plated jack plugs with you.

 The Core

 The core is a metal rod inside the jack plug that connects the tip to solder tag housed within the barrel.
-The total resistance to signal flow is the resistance of the core in parallel with the surface plating.
-The core is typically brass, however there are plenty of eastern manufacturers that utilise steel, which is a lousy choice of material.
-Steel is not only a relatively poor conductor of electricity (3% that of copper) but also ferromagnetic—not a fantastic choice for an audiophile connector but it is cheap.
+The total resistance to signal flow is the resistance of the core in series with the surface plating.
+The core is typically brass, however there are plenty of eastern manufacturers that choose to make it out of steel.
+Steel is a relatively poor electrical conductor (3% that of copper) and it’s also ferromagnetic—so not the best choice for an audiophile connector, but it is very cheap.
 A list of resistivities of metals and alloys can be found in the following table.
 Just testing a handful of audio connectors and adapters (of unknown origin and manufacture) that I had lying around in the workshop with a magnet revealed that all of them were magnetic.
 The lesson here is to know what you’re buying.

 steel_core_jack_plug_320px